 \textbf{IV Conclusion}

 In two simple examples it was demonstrated that the coupling of electric charges and currents through quasi-static fields must occur instantaneously, in order to maintain the conservation of energy.
-In technical applications this kind of coupling is assumed anyway, but it is frequently thought that engineers just use a practical approximation, whereas the correct description requires inclusion of the displacement current.
+In technical applications this kind of coupling is assumed anyway, but it is frequently thought that engineers just use a practical approximation, whereas the `correct' interaction requires a description in terms of travelling wave fields.
 Our analysis shows that this is not the case.
-It proves that instantaneous transmission of information over macroscopic distances is possible in agreement with Maxwell's theory.
+It proves that instantaneous transmission of information over macroscopic distances is possible in agreement with Maxwell's theory and with very recent experiments.
 The argument brought forward in Sect.
 II may also be applied to the mechanical force acting between the current loops of Fig. 3.
-It could be extended to the gravitational force as well. \end{large}
+It could be extended to the gravitational force as well.